Enable B2B external collaboration and manage who can invite guests

 - All users, including guests, can invite

-By default, tenants are set to #4.
-(All users, including guests, can invite B2B users.)
+By default, all users, including guests, can invite guest users.

 See the following articles on Azure AD B2B collaboration: